 Generally speaking, testosterone levels tend to decrease as men age, especially after 50, points out Stanton Honig, MD, director of Male Urology at Yale Medicine.
 "This may result in increased fat, decreased muscle mass, and more difficulty with maintaining muscle mass," he says.
 Besides, the prostate tends to grow in men over the age of 50, and in some patients may result in urinary symptoms such as getting up a lot at night, frequent urination and urgency to run to the bathroom.

 The Rx: Dr. Honing explains that a healthy lifestyle helps avoid low testosterone.
 "Eating better and exercising can improve matters for men diagnosed with the condition; many also have other health challenges, such as obesity or diabetes, which lifestyle changes can help," he says.
 Additionally, testosterone therapy can be prescribed for men with low testosterone caused by an androgen deficiency but this is more for sexual interest than hardness.
 "If the doctor determines that there are psychological rather than health-related roots to his erectile issues, such as depression, stress or anxiety, antidepressants or anti-anxiety medications can be helpful," he adds.
 Or, if there are relationship problems, consider counseling.
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.